 Meet the Team

 Allo!
-My name is Ayan Mahdi-Belizaire, outreach & creative director of our humble collective.
+My name is Ayan Mahdi-Belizaire (she/they), outreach & creative director of our humble collective.
 Born & raised in Montreal, I pride myself in lending my creative mind to finding new ways to give back to my city’s beautiful communities in manners that last.
 A lover of all things relating to words, sounds and their meaning, I am a first year student in Linguistics at Concordia University and a classically trained jazz vocalist.

 Personally knowing just how transformative access to mental health support can be for BIPOC Canadians, my interests in mental health stem from family history & first hand experiences.